bkiers/bkiers.github.io/about.md

 published: true
 ---

 I am Bart Kiers, a software engineer living in Rotterdam, the Netherlands.
-I work at [DEAL Services](https://www.dealservices.nl/en/home), an [Almende](http://www.almende.com/home) spin-off, and sometimes do some freelance work
+I work at [Q42](http://www.q42.com), and sometimes do some freelance work.

 You can find me at: